 * Area Merchants

 The Office of Campus Life has a program in conjunction with many local merchants whereby CCM students can receive discounts upon presentation of their valid CCM student identification card.
-Details of the program and a listing of participating merchants (and the discount given) can be obtained at the Campus Life Information Window or follow this link for a listing: DISCOUNT CARD SPRING 2018
+Details of the program and a listing of participating merchants (and the discount given) can be obtained at the Campus Life Information Window or follow this link for a listing: DISCOUNT CARD FALL 2018

 All County College of Morris¬†students must have their CCM student identification card in their possession while on campus – failure to show a valid ID card when requested will result in a ticket and a $25 fine.
 ID cards¬†are provided to tuition-paid students (full-time and part-time).